 Website: www.circleofhopecommunity.com

-A non-profit organization offering support and online consultation for individuals with mental health issues.
-They also promote effective coping and resilience for healthcare workers.
+This non-profit organization offers support and online consultation for individuals with mental health issues.
+It also promotes effective coping and resilience for healthcare workers.
 Consultation is free.

 Website: dfsconsultingph.com

-Offers online consultation services via voice, chat, or video.
-Cost of therapy depends on the service provided
+It offers online consultation services via voice, chat, or video.
+The cost of therapy will depend on the service provided.

 Website: app.recoveryhub.ph

-A mental health platform offering consultation with licensed professionals online.
-Cost of therapy depends on the service provided.
+Recovery Hub is a mental health platform offering consultation with licensed professionals online.
+The cost of therapy depends on the service provided.

-Read more: 6 Credible Telehealth Services for Online Medical Consultation
+Read more: The Doctor Is In: Options for Online Medical Consultation in the Philippines

 Mental Health Support Groups and Resources